larsvilhuber/self-checking-reproducibility/_sources/12-environments-in-stata.md

 OLDPLACE:  c:\ado\
 ```

+### The `adopath` search order

-The search path where Stata looks for commands is queried by `adopath`, and looks similar, but now has an order assigned to each entry:
+The search paths where Stata looks for commands is queried by `adopath`, and looks similar, but now has an order assigned to each entry:

 ```stata
 adopath